Trending Topics

 Natural and man-made barriers like trees and guardrails are great places to retreat if you need to escape to a safety zone, but I also like to create a safe working area right there on the road.

-My favorite working area is about 200 feet down stream of a big, heavy engine.
+My favorite working area is about 200 feet downstream of a big, heavy engine.
 Position those large fire apparatus right in the involved lanes of traffic and angled away from the nearest shoulder.

 Once you’ve created a safe working area, work in it and watch each other’s backs.
-It’s easy to get focused on patient care and accidently step the wrong way into an unsafe area.
+It’s easy to get focused on patient care and accidentally step the wrong way into an unsafe area.
 The more serious the accident, the more important it is to watch out for each other.

 L.C.E.S. isn’t just for wildland firefighters.
 You can use it effectively in any unsafe environment.
 With designated lookouts, effective communication, pre-established escape routes and attention to safety zones, we can reduce injuries to EMS personnel on traffic accident scenes.

-Steve Whitehead, NREMT-P, is a firefighter/paramedic with the South Metro Fire Rescue Authority in Colo. and the creator of the blog The EMT Spot.
+Steve Whitehead, NREMT-P, is a firefighter/paramedic with the South Metro Fire Rescue Authority in Colorado.
 He is a primary instructor for South Metro’s EMT program and a lifelong student of emergency medicine.
-Reach him through his blog at steve@theemtspot.com.
+Steve is the host of the One for the Road video training series.